 - Chickens personalities change dramatically as they age.
 One of our hens that was absolutely the most feisty ended up being the nicest one out of all of our birds, so weird…

 I cannot stress enough the importance of building a completely predator proof coop/run setup.
 You can always choose to free range your birds, but when you are not home to supervise them, or at night when they are sleeping, the last thing you want is to come home to see all of your birds dead.
 I can’t tell you how many times I have read about people having runs made of chain link fencing material, chicken wire, or a hole has been dug underneath and they come home to a dead flock.
 Our coop and run were designed after much research on best design for our climate and our needs.
 I wanted something that would require the least amount of work and or worry.
 I designed a modified version of an inspiration of the Carolina Coop.
 After experiencing each of the 4 seasons with my chickens, I could not be happier with the design and highly recommend it to anyone thinking of getting chickens.
-Our design includes a foundation of predator proof hardware cloth and cinder blocks, so we never have to worry about animals getting to our birds, and a clear polycarbonate roof that allows lots of sun into the run area, but also protects from rain.
-One of the most important things for chickens health is to keep them dry.
+Our design includes a foundation (2 feet below)of predator proof hardware cloth and cinder blocks, so we never have to worry about animals getting to our birds, and a clear polycarbonate roof that allows lots of sun into the run area, but also protects from rain.
+One of the most important things for chickens health is to keep them well ventilated and dry.
 In the winter we have 3 sides (north, east & west sides) of the run area wrapped in plastic to protect from snow and wind.
 The door is 8 feet tall to give you an idea of the size.
 I just like tall doorways.